 “The current findings strongly suggest that most of the recent discussion about ways to control increases in spending, particularly among Medicare beneficiaries, may be focused on the wrong set of issues,” Thorpe said in a press release.
 “What is needed is a broader set of policy options focused on reducing the incidence of disease, and a better understanding of how much of the rise in treated prevalence is the result of a more aggressive treatment of chronic conditions.”

 Reducing the rate of obesity is one way to reduce or prevent chronic disease.
-Obesity increases a person’s risk of high blood pressure, cardiovascular disease, diabetes, and certain cancers, according to the CDC.
+Obesity increases a person’s risk of high blood pressure, cardiovascular disease, diabetes, and certain cancers,

 While using coercion to improve health—as when New York City Mayor Michael Bloomberg attempted to ban large-sized sodas—will always be mired in controversy, sometimes it can provide the necessary incentive to help people make better choices.